A Beginner’s Guide To Weed Gummies

 For sleep

-Dynathrive CBD Apple Cider Vinegar Soft Chews
+Dynathrive CBD Soft Chews

-When women message me about cannabis, they almost always want to know about using it for sleep, and some are hesitant about using THC even though preliminary research shows that CBD’s snooze-inducing efficacy is boosted by mixing it with THC.
+When women message me about cannabis, they almost always want to know about using it for sleep, and some are hesitant about using THC.
 So, for a CBD-only relaxation experience I like this mega-pack of 30 10-mg soft chews.
-Apple cider vinegar flavour sounds weird, but they really just taste like tart apple, and they also come in a new pomegranate flavour, too.
 At first I was hesitant about the relatively large commitment and price tag of buying 30 gummies, at once as opposed to the more standard one to five piece packages, but if it’s something you take every night, like I do, those smaller packages run out pretty quickly.
 If I’m home in the evening I usually pop one or two 10mg gummies two-three hours before bedtime just so I can do as my 10-year-old is always telling me to and “Chill!”
 It doesn’t knock me out cold or anything, but it helps me wind down.
 I think of it as a sleep vitamin.

-San Rafael ’71 Blasberry Soft Chews
+San Rafael ’71 Blaspberry Soft Chews

 These lower-dose THC chews are Lebel’s personal favourite for sleep.
 “I give these to my Grandma,” she says.
 “We keep them beside our beds at all times!”
 These tangy berry chews have a very slight weed taste.
 My hot tip about using THC for sleep is that it works better—for me, anyways—if I take it within an hour of bedtime so it hits its full strength while I’m (hopefully) already asleep and helps keep me there.
 If I start too early in the evening I just get too high and way too interested in reorganizing my cookbooks.